KeshariPiyush24/KeshariPiyush24/README.md

 - 👍 Looking for opportunities to join as an intern/full time candidate in machine learning/deep learning research teams.
 - 🌐 Visit my [porfolio website](https://insane-banda.github.io/) for complete background and contact.
 - :email: Email me <a href="mailto: piyushkeshari24@gmail.com">here</a>
+---
+**Some Facts about me**
-- :octocat: Fun fact I :heart: Dark Mode.
+- :octocat: I :heart: Dark Mode
+- :zap: My favourite code editor is VS Code
+- :headphones: My favourite song is <a href="https://youtu.be/OmF1AY3sO9Q">Lauv - Modern Loneliness (Ritviz Remix)</a>
+- :dart: My ideal is **THE ROCK!!**
 ---
 **To connect with me,**

 <p align = "center">